slatedocs/slate/source/index.html.md

 # Identity Verification

 Post API to store ID cards of the candidate.
-Optionally, we do <b>OCR</b> on the uploaded ID.
+Optionally, we can do <b>OCR</b> on the uploaded document.

 ```shell